Superfluid Medium Concept

 The effective gravitational acceleration arises from phase gradients:

-From superfluid dynamics, the mass density \(\rho_m\) satisfies:
+From superfluid dynamics, the mass density \(\rho_m\) yields:

 Objects follow geodesic-like paths in the superfluid-induced potential: